 PLANNING: Academic advisors play a key role in helping students determine when a student can study abroad.
 Some degree requirements and academic policies determine what courses students may take during a particular semester and what courses can be taken off-Grounds.
 The ISO encourages students to plan early and meet with their academic advisor to “project” the best time to study abroad.
 Even if students do not broach the topic of study abroad with you, mentioning the idea may be helpful as students may not know how to get started with the process.
 Furthermore, they may perceive that study abroad is “not for them,” or that opportunities are not available within their major thus dismissing the possibility all together.
 Please encourage students to complete the online Education Abroad Workshop and meet with an Education Abroad Advisor.

 REFLECTION: When advising students who have already studied abroad, consider discussing ways to incorporate their international experience into on-Grounds coursework and draw further connections between their time abroad with their academic and future career endeavors.
 Additionally, many students experience challenges readjusting to the U.S. and UVA, particularly after a semester or year away, as they grapple with new perceptions of society and the world.
 Whether or not students voice difficulties, encourage them to contact the Education Abroad Team, attend reentry programs, and take advantage of opportunities to share their experience with others.
-For example, students can take part in C.O.R.E (Cultural Orientation, Reflection, and Engagement) seminars, apply to be an Intern or Outreach Liaison, and participate in the Lessons from Abroad conference.
+For example, students can apply to be an Intern and participate in the Lessons from Abroad conference.

 UVA in St Andrews: Science for Health Professions